 What do society, friends and family expect of you at this time of year?
 Is the pressure on to find gifts that will deliver Christmas joy as an antidote to the long, dark nights?
 If money is tight this month, a debt-free Christmas might seem fanciful.
-All too often, January pay packets take the hit and New Year feels not so happy.
+All too often, January pay packets take the hit and New Year ends up feeling not so happy.

 According to the Bank of England, the typical UK household spends an extra £700 in December, compared to other months.
-Another poll by YouGov a couple of years ago suggests it could be even higher with an average spend of £1,116.
+Although more recent research by finder.com suggests that Christmas spending in the UK has declined in the last few years.

 It can be difficult to stay disciplined with special offers, peer pressure and demanding kids.
 But keep focussed and consider these 3 techniques to avoid counting the cost of Christmas well into the new year.

 1. Set a budget and stick to it

 Take an hour or so to work out how much money you can afford to spend over the Christmas period.
 If you want to allocate some of your January income to pay the bills, that’s fair enough.
 But don’t allow Christmas debts to linger into February and beyond.

 Once you have your budget, split it into categories, for example: